zy445566/query-build/README.md

 # query-build
-sql query build tools，make native SQL and ORM will be mixed to write, complement each other.
+sql query build tootom，make native SQL and ORM will be mixed to write, complement each other.

 # install
 ```sh